mtrudel/hap/README.md

 ### Asynchronous Change Notifications

-As of version 0.4.0 HAP supports notifications (as defined in section 6.8 of the [HomeKit Accessory Protocol Specification](https://developer.apple.com/homekit/)).
+HAP supports notifications (as defined in section 6.8 of the [HomeKit Accessory Protocol Specification](https://developer.apple.com/homekit/)).
 This allows your accessory to notify HomeKit of changes which happen asynchronously, such as a user pushing a button on the accessory, or a sensor detecting a water leak.
 To send such notifications, your `HAP.ValueStore` implementation must support the `c:HAP.ValueStore.set_change_token/2`